-Wives wanted in the Faroe Islands - BBC News
+The islands seeking wives from afar

 - Listen to Wives Wanted in the Faroes on BBC Radio 4's Crossing Continents at 11:00 on Thursday 27 April - or catch up on BBC iPlayer Radio

-- The programme can also he heard on Assignment on BBC World Service
+- The programme can also be heard on Assignment on BBC World Service

 "I had my concerns, because everything she was leaving and everything she was coming to were opposites," he admits.
 "But knowing Athaya, I knew she would cope."